DevrexLabs/devrexlabs.github.io/_posts/2015-02-15-conference-talks.md

 # {{page.title}}

-Here are some of the talks we will giving at conferences during 2015.
+Here are some of the talks we have given/will be giving at conferences during 2015.
 If you run a conference or user group and like what you see, please get in touch!

 * OrigoDB - take the red pill
 * IMDB showdown - comparing OrigoDB, Redis and Sql Server Hekaton
 * OrigoDB extreme async makeover
 * DDD dead simple using OrigoDB
-* OrigoDB developer workshop
+* OrigoDB - build faster systems faster (workshop)

 ## OrigoDB - take the red pill
 OrigoDB is an in-memory database engine for Mono/NET providing full ACID support, lightning fast performance and offering a significant reduction of development and operational costs.
 No more relational modeling - use POCO’s and collections to define your domain model.
 No more stored procedures - write commands using your favorite .NET language and use LINQ for queries.
 No more data access code or object/relational mapping - just work with your in-memory domain model and let the OrigoDB engine transparently take care of persistence and consistency.